 9. Special Disneyland tickets

-Tickets to Disneyland Paris book well in advance – online booking is required.
-You have a chance to catch bargains.
+Tickets to Disneyland Paris book well in advance – online booking is compulsory and you have the chance to catch special prices.
 In the case of Disneyland, these are huge differences.

 Check your bank’s fees before you go to Paris.
 Some banks sometimes charge higher fees or don’t have such favourable exchange rates.